Taking a Multifaceted Approach to Cyber-SecurityBy Samuel Greengard Print

 To deal with these challenges, Gold Star Mortgage Financial adopted EIQ Networks' SOCVue SaaS security intelligence solution.
 It introduced 24x7x365 cloud-based monitoring to identify possible cyber-attacks, while helping the company adhere to regulatory requirements, including the Gramm-Leach-Bliley Act (GLBA).

-The system detects threats and mitigates vulnerabilities in critical IT equipment, including both internal and external internet protocols.
+The threat intelligence software detects threats and mitigates vulnerabilities in critical IT equipment, including both internal and external internet protocols.
 Rather than simply responding to an endless series of risks and threats, this approach allows the IT and security staff to work in a more strategic and proactive way, Bezenah points out.

 The EIQ Networks system is just one piece—albeit a critical one—of a comprehensive framework of security tools, technologies and solutions, Bezenah says.
 Although the company continues to rely on a firewall, antivirus protection, intrusion detection and more, the growing complexity of cyber-security requires a more efficient approach.
 The cloud-based system allows the company to ramp up protection through automated scanning of applications, mail servers and more, as well as providing insights into how to fix a problem.